 The versatile Two70° venue in the ship provides 270° panoramic sea view during the day through floor-to-ceiling glass walls covering almost three decks.
 The venue can be transformed to an activity zone featuring performance art, stunning light shows and dazzling digital scenery during the night.

 Café at Two70° provides the passengers with a casual dining experience.

 The cruise ship features staterooms that are 9% larger than those of oasis-class ships.
-It has 2,090 staterooms, of which 1,570 have a balcony, 147 are outside and 373 have virtual balcony.
+It has 2,090 staterooms, which comprises 1,570 with a balcony, 147 outside and 373 with a virtual balcony.

 The ship also features three junior suite categories with spa-inspired amenities and a family junior suite with a full-size bath.